Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 intersection is O(min(m,n)), worst is O(m\*n).

 ### Dict
-They use Hashtable to store data with a key & value.
+Longform Dictionary in python, use Hashtable to store data with a key & value.
 A hashtable uses a hash function which given a key generates a index to an array like Data Structure, which store the actual values.
 So instead of indexing, keys are used to access values.
 This behaviour help hashmap do almost all operations in O(1) making them very efficient for storing and retrival operations.
 Keys in dict should be hashable(immutable data structures and numeric, string data types).
 They are used in Dynamic Programming and where values are supposed to have some key associated with them.
 * Usage:
 ```Python
 # create dict